 Sec.
-14-33.
-Abandonment of animals.
+14-33. - Abandonment of Animals.

-- (a) Any person who is the owner or possessor, or has charge or custody, of any animal and who abandons such animal to suffer injury or malnutrition or who abandons any animal in a street, road, private property or public place without providing for the care, sustenance, protection, and shelter of such animal, shall be in violation of this article. - (b) Any person who releases within the county any non-native species to Florida without having obtained a permit to do so from the Florida Fish and Wildlife Conservation Commission, shall be in violation of this article. - (c) Upon receipt of affidavits from two citizens who are not residents of the same household, or upon the report of a law enforcement officer, stating that an animal appears to have been abandoned, or upon receipt of a report that a nonindigenous animal has been released, the department may investigate the matter and thereupon is authorized to impound the animal and disposition of the animal shall be in the manner provided by this article, with the assistance of a law enforcement officer, if necessary.
-The department shall cause written notice, bearing the address where the animal may be claimed by the owner thereof and the time by which the animal must be claimed, to be sent to the owner, if known, at the owner's last known address.
+- (a) Any person who is the Owner or possessor, or has charge or custody, of any Animal and who Abandons such Animal to suffer injury or malnutrition or who Abandons any Animal in a street, road, private property or public place without providing for the care, sustenance, protection, and shelter of such Animal, shall be in violation of this Article. - (b) Any person who releases within the County any non-native species to Florida without having obtained a permit to do so from the Florida Fish and Wildlife Conservation Commission, shall be in violation of this Article. - (c) Upon receipt of affidavits from two (2) citizens who are not residents of the same household, or upon the report of a law enforcement officer, stating that an Animal appears to have been Abandoned, or upon receipt of a report that a nonindigenous Animal has been released, the Department may investigate the matter and thereupon is authorized to impound the Animal and disposition of the Animal shall be in the manner provided by this Article, with the assistance of a law enforcement officer, if necessary.
+The Department shall cause written notice, bearing the address where the Animal may be claimed by the Owner thereof and the time by which the Animal must be claimed, to be sent to the Owner, if known, at the Owner's last known address.

 Sec.
-14-34.
-Animals in vehicles.
+14-34. - Animals in Vehicles.

-- (a) No vehicle owner, passenger, or operator shall place or confine an animal or allow it to be placed or confined or to remain in an unattended vehicle without sufficient ventilation or under conditions or for such a period of time as may reasonably be expected to endanger the health or well-being of such animal due to heat, lack of water or such other circumstances as may be expected to cause suffering, disability or death. - (b) No operator of a motor vehicle shall transport or keep an animal in or on any motor vehicle unless the animal is safely enclosed within the vehicle or protected by a container, cage, cross tethering or other device that will prevent the animal from falling, being thrown or jumping from the motor vehicle. - (c) Nothing in this section shall be deemed to prohibit the transportation of horses, cattle, sheep, poultry or other agricultural livestock in trailers or other vehicles designed and constructed for such purposes.
+- (a) No vehicle owner, passenger, or operator shall place or confine an Animal or allow it to be placed or confined or to remain in an unattended vehicle without sufficient ventilation or under conditions or for such a period of time as may reasonably be expected to endanger the health or well-being of such Animal due to heat, lack of water or such other circumstances as may be expected to cause suffering, disability or death. - (b) No operator of a motor vehicle shall transport or keep an Animal in or on any motor vehicle unless the Animal is safely enclosed within the vehicle or protected by a container, cage, cross tethering or other device that will prevent the Animal from falling, being thrown or jumping from the motor vehicle. - (c) Nothing in this section shall be deemed to prohibit the transportation of horses, cattle, sheep, poultry or other agricultural livestock in trailers or other vehicles designed and constructed for such purposes.

 Sec.
-14-35.
-Neglect.
+14-35. - Neglect.

-- (a) No person who is the owner or possessor or who has charge or custody of an animal shall fail to provide shelter for the animal. - (b) No person who is the owner or possessor or who has charge or custody of an animal shall fail to provide water for the animal. - (c) No person shall engage in animal hoarding. - (d) No person who is the owner or possessor or has charge or custody of an animal shall fail to provide adequate veterinary care to a suffering animal. - (e) No person who is the owner or possessor or has charge or custody of an animal shall fail to provide proper or adequate food to any animal. - (f) No person who is the owner or possessor or has charge or custody of an animal shall fail to provide humane care and treatment.
+- (a) No person who is the Owner or possessor or who has charge or custody of any Animal shall fail to provide shelter for the Animal. - (b) No person who is the Owner or possessor or who has charge or custody of any Animal shall fail to provide water for the Animal. - (c) No person shall engage in Animal Hoarding. - (d) No person who is the Owner or possessor or has charge or custody of any Animal shall fail to provide adequate veterinary care to a suffering Animal. - (e) No person who is the Owner or possessor or has charge or custody of any Animal shall fail to provide proper or adequate food to any Animal. - (f) No person who is the Owner or possessor or has charge or custody of an Animal shall fail to provide humane care and treatment.

 Sec.
-14-36.
-Reserved.
-Animal care; manner of keeping
+14-36. - Reserved.